 - Plan sightseeing strategically.
 Spend the day in a specific area like Santa Monica or Downtown.
 Don’t attempt go to the beach in Malibu, shopping on Rodeo Drive and Hollywood in the same day unless you want to spend the whole time in the car.

 - Disneyland is not in LA.
-You can’t stay at a hotel in Los Angeles and go to Disneyland for the day without spending a minimum of 3 hours in traffic.
+You can’t stay at a hotel in Los Angeles and go to Disneyland for a day trip, just know that you’ll spend at least 3 hours in the car.
+Or stay overnight in Anaheim by the park.

 Renting a Car Will Make Visiting Los Angeles Easier